Durenlab/RegNMF/README.md

 ## Using the individual functions

-`callpeak()` in fourth requier macs2, so you may not able to run fourth step on Windows OS.
+`callpeak()` in the fourth step requiers MACS2 for peak calling, so you may not able to run the fourth step if you have not installed MACS2.

 ### First step